Welcome to today's edition of the Rush 24-7 podcast.

 And the reason they are dying of homicide at a rate six times higher than whites and Hispanics combined is because they commit homicide at eight times the rate higher than whites and Hispanics combined.

-And that type of crime disparity means that when the police are trying to save lives they are in minority neighborhoods confronting people engaged in drive by shootings, killing children in the last seventy two hours in Chicago there's been about four children under the age of eight who've been shot.
+And that type of crime disparity means that when the police are trying to save lives, they are in minority neighborhoods confronting people engaged in drive-by shootings, killing children.

 That's who police are trying to protect.

-But given the disparities in crime rates, the police cannot help but be in minority neighborhoods where they're confronting violent and resisting suspects, and sometimes officers themselves will have to use force uh to protect themselves and protect innocent bystanders.
+But given the disparities in crime rates, the police cannot help but be in minority neighborhoods where they're confronting violent and resisting suspects.

-You've just given numbers hard evidence on what was called black on black crime.
+You've just given numbers, hard evidence on what was called black-on-black crime.

-That's that's the narrative.
+That's the narrative.

-That's what inner city youths are being taught, that's what they're being told.
+That's what inner city youths are being taught.

 People should not.

-R say that again.
+Say that again.

 Say that one more time.

-So again, uh, you know, there's been an effort in Chicago by some city aldermen there to create a black lives matter uh rather, excuse me, a blue lives matter law, and that has been attacked as racist by the black lives matter activists out there in the ACLU.
+So again, you know, there's been an effort in Chicago by some city aldermen there to create a Black Lives Matter, rather, excuse me, a Blue Lives Matter law.

-They were running towards the shooting scene in Dallas uh last night as they run towards shooting scenes in inner cities on a daily basis to try and protect children.
+They were running towards the shooting scene in Dallas last night as they run towards shooting scenes in inner cities on a daily basis to try and protect children.

-We don't know the names of these black children who've been killed because the black lives matter activists don't care to talk about it.
+We don't know the names of these black children who've been killed because the Black Lives Matter activists don't care to talk about it.

-In Cleveland in September of 2015, three children under the age of five were murdered by drive-by shootings, leading the police chief there who happens to be black, to break down in tears and say everybody protests when a cop is shot.
+In Cleveland in September of 2015, three children under the age of five were murdered by drive-by shootings, leading the police chief there, who happens to be black, to break down in tears and say, everybody protests when a cop is shot.

 Why aren't we out here protesting when we shoot each other?